Juliet D. Golden

 Adam J. Chmielewski is Professor Ordinarius in the Institute of Philosophy, University of Wrocław, Poland.
 He is also a social activist and political columnist.
 He studied philosophy and social sciences at the universities in Wrocław, Oxford, New York and Edinburgh.
 An author and translator of several books, he is the Editor-in-Chief of the Studia Philosophica Wratislaviensia, and a member of editorial boards of several Polish and international journals.
 In 2011, as a director of the institution of culture Wroclaw 2016, he played crucial role in winning the title of the European Capital of Culture 2016 for the city of Wroclaw, authoring the successful bid of the city for this title.

-Lotar Rasiński is a professor of philosophy at the University of Lower Silesia and a Director of the University Press.
-He co-teaches with Adam Chmielewski, Discord and Unity: Engaging Contemporary World through Ethics and Philosophy, a unique exploration of how philosophy can help us understand and engage in thinking through some of the fundamental dilemmas of our times.
+Lotar Rasiński is a professor of philosophy at the University of Lower Silesia.
+He will teach the new course Art, Social Action and the City, in which students investigate the generative powers of cities to be transformed into sites of democratic struggle and engagement.
+He also co-teaches with Adam Chmielewski, Discord and Unity: Engaging Contemporary World through Ethics and Philosophy, a unique exploration of how philosophy can help us understand and engage in thinking through some of the fundamental dilemmas of our times.
 For his latest book entitled, In the Footsteps of Marx and Wittgenstein.
 Social Criticism without Critical Theory (2012, in Polish) he was awarded the top academic honor by the Prime Minister of Poland (2014).
 He specializes in contemporary political philosophy, philosophy of language, and critical theory.

 Łukasz Rogoziński is a Polish language teacher of two courses Polish 101and Survival Polish.
 He holds an MA in Polish Philology and has taught courses about Polish as a foreign language since 2007.
 He is author and co-author of several papers in phonetics and corpus linguistics as well as a member of the editorial board of peer-reviewed journal Baltica ~ Silesia.
 He is currently preparing his Ph.D. dissertation on the articulation of Polish language sounds by the Latvians.